Nazarii14/codeWars/README.md

-# -odeWars
+# CodeWars solutions
 This is repository with CodeWars kata's solutions.
 For educational purposes only.
 Use wisely.